 top of page

-Fujifilm X-T5 - My main photography camera.
+Fuji X-T5 - My main photography camera.
 Size, weight, cost, user interface, lens selection, image quality, this is the total package and it excels in every category.
-Dual UHS II card slots, 3 way articulating 1.6 million dot LCD, big bright 3.6 million dot EVF, and the stunning 40mp sensor that delivers outstanding image quality competing with 45mp full frame cameras on their own turf.
-Add 422 Flog2 10 bit 4K video for the total package, at under $1700 USD.
+Dual UHS II card slots, a 3 way articulating LCD, big bright 3.6 million dot EVF, and the stunning 40mp X-Trans sensor that delivers outstanding image quality.
+Add 422 Flog2, 10 bit oversampled from 6K - 4K and video for the total package.
 The processor is fast and the camera is a pleasure to use.
-I have no complaints and nothing I wish were different or implemented poorly.
-A fantastic camera that gets better the more I use it.

 Chamonix 45N-2 My workhorse 4x5 Large Format film camera.
 It's exquisite, lightweight, fast to use, solid, and a pleasure to use.
 4x5 film is so much easier to shoot and process than 8x10 and the results are quite similar.
 Digital photography is CGI in comparison.
 I will continue to shoot film for as long as I can, there is no modern technological replacement.